Seven-97/SevenBlog/docs/java/basis/06-SPI.md

     if (props != null) {
         String useTCCLStr = props.getProperty(TCCL_KEY);
         if (useTCCLStr != null) {
-            // The Boolean.valueOf(useTCCLStr).booleanValue() formulation
-            // is required for Java 1.2 compatibility. if (Boolean.valueOf(useTCCLStr).booleanValue() == false) {
+            if (Boolean.valueOf(useTCCLStr).booleanValue() == false) {
-                // Don't use current context classloader when locating any
-                // LogFactory or Log classes, just use the class that loaded
-                // this abstract class.
-When this class is deployed in a shared
-                // classpath of a container, it means webapps cannot deploy their
-                // own logging implementations.
-It also means that it is up to the
-                // implementation whether to load library-specific config files
-                // from the TCCL or not.
                 baseClassLoader = thisClassLoader;
             }
         }